tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-ns.md

 location of authoritative servers in NS resource records (RRs) does not indicate that these servers provide support of protocols like DoH.

-Discovering authoritative DNS servers that provide access over DoH can also be used directly by client hosts.
-Adaptive DNS ({{ADNS}}) defines an algorithm that clients can use to improve their privacy stance by using multiple DoH servers for resolution, and only resolving with a server directly when that server is known to be authoritative for the domain that is being resolved.
+Discovering DNS servers that provide access over DoH can also be used directly by client hosts.
+These servers can be specifically designated as the correct resolvers to use for a given zone.
+Adaptive DNS ({{ADNS}}) defines an algorithm that clients can use to improve their privacy stance by using multiple DoH servers for resolution, and only resolving with a server directly when that server is specifically designated for the zone that is being resolved.

-This document defines a new RR, NS2, to indicate the location of an authoritative DNS server that is accessible over DoH, along with information necessary for clients to use the server.
+This document defines a new RR, NS2, to indicate the location of an designated DNS server that is accessible over DoH, along with information necessary for clients to use the server.